 LiveLighter targets WA adults aged 25-64 years old, with key secondary audiences including parents, people of Aboriginal and Torres Strait Islander descent, people living in regional or remote areas, and people experiencing socioeconomic disadvantage.

-Over the past eight years, LiveLighter has run seven phases of state-wide television-led advertising.
+Over the past nine years, LiveLighter has run eight phases of state-wide television-led advertising.
 Each wave of advertising is supported by a range of secondary media channels, including radio, out-of-home, and digital advertising.

 Figure 1.
 An overview of the LiveLighter campaign waves and evaluation phases (view full size (pdf, 81kb))